 Video included!
-Do I forfeit my restricted stock if I leave the company before vesting?
+Do I forfeit my restricted stock or RSUs if I leave the company before vesting?

 Generally, leaving the company before the vesting date of restricted stock or RSUs causes the forfeiture of shares that have not vested.
 Exceptions can occur, depending on the terms of your employment agreement.
 Additionally, with certain types of termination (e.g. disability or retirement), your stock plan may continue the vesting and even accelerate it.

 In a graded vesting schedule, you keep the vested portion of the grant upon termination, but most commonly you forfeit the remainder.
 With cliff vesting, in which shares vest on an all-or-nothing basis according to length of employment or performance goals, you forfeit the entire grant if you leave before vesting.